Last Updated on

 The last reason why you might have acquired ghost followers is that the content you are posting isn’t what your audience wants to see, and therefore, they don’t engage with it.

 Over time, we are all going to get a small number of ghost followers.
 It’s unavoidable and impossible to have an account with zero ghost followers.
 Having a small handful of them isn’t a problem, however.
 It becomes a problem when you have many.

 Spotting ghost followers on any Instagram account is relatively simple.

 An account with a high number of followers but a low engagement rate typically has a large number of ghost followers.

-A standard engagement rate on Instagram is anywhere from 1%-3% but varies from niche to niche.
+The average engagement rate on Instagram is roughly 3% but varies from niche to niche.
 You should look at your own engagement rate as well as your competition’s to see how you compare.
 Triberr’s Engagement Rate Calculator is the fastest way to figure out the engagement rate of your own account, as well as your competitors.

 If you feel that your engagement rate is lower, it could be from having too many ghost followers.

-How to Delete Ghost Followers on Instagram With an App
+How to Delete Ghost Followers With an App

 Next, select the “followers” along the bottom.